Huguenot Street Historic District: Deyo House

-The original portion of the house was built around 1720 by Patentee Pierre Deyo.
-It began as a one-room house, was subsequently expanded to two rooms, and ultimately to three when a stone addition was added off the rear by Pierre's grandson Abraham.
-Circumstances for this house changed dramatically when, at the height of the Colonial Revival movement, two descendants of Pierre Deyo, Abraham and Gertrude Brodhead, inherited the house.
+The original portion of the house was built around 1692 by Patentee Pierre Deyo.
+It began as a one-room house, was subsequently expanded to two rooms, and ultimately to three when a stone addition was added off the rear by Pierre's grandson Abraham Deyo Broadhead.
+Circumstances for this house changed dramatically when, at the height of the Colonial Revival movement, two descendants of Pierre Deyo—Abraham and Gertrude Brodhead—inherited the house.
 Wanting to live on the street of their ancestors but also wanting a modern, gracious home that reflected their affluence, the Brodheads partially dismantled the original stone house and built a grand Queen Anne home around it in 1894.
 They also significantly changed their surrounding property, in essence changing a small, village farm into a handsomely appointed and landscaped mini-estate.
 The house first passed out of Deyo family ownership in 1915.
 It was a private home until 1971, when it was purchased by the Deyo Family Association and donated in order to be opened to the public as a house museum.
 The home was most recently restored in 2003 and features circa 1915 interiors.

-The patentee Pierre Deyo died in 1700, so couldn't have built the house in 1720 as stated.
-Per the plaque mounted outside the house it was built in 1692.